adl5423/shrimpl-language/README.md

    Hello, Shrimpl!
    ```

-5. To only check syntax and diagnostics (without running the server), use:
+5. To only check syntax and diagnostics (without running the server or touching the database), use:

    ```bash
    shrimpl --file app.shr check